darebalogun/SYSC3303G4/Readme.txt

 SetUp Instructions:-

 	-> Open eclipse-java
-	-> Make new project and load all the files described above in the created project or Import from .zip -> Run ElevatorSubSysetm::main
+	-> Click File->Open Projects from File System->Archive then select the zip file "L5G4_milestone_1.zip"
+	-> Click Finish
+	-> Run ElevatorSubSystem as Java Application
-	-> Wait for the class to execute fully
+	-> Wait for the class to execute
 	-> Open new console
-	-> Run Scheduler:: main
+	-> Run Scheduler as Java Application
 	-> Wait for the class to execute fully
 	-> Open new Console
-	-> Run FloorSubsystem
+	-> Run FloorSubsystem as Java Application
 	-> Open different consoles to check the output.